openresty/lua-resty-balancer/README.markdown

 The `id` should be `table.concat({host, string.char(0), port})` like the nginx chash does, when we need to keep consistency with nginx chash.

+The `id` can be any string value when we do not need to keep consistency with nginx chash.

 ```lua
 local nodes = {
     -- id => weight